chikhang238/parse_chotot/readme.md

 # Crawling HTML of chotot.com
-This code is only used for crawling HTML of chotot by using webdriver, bs4 and rabbitmq, it also simulate a mouse to click to a button that is required to show a phone number.
+This code is only used for crawling HTML of chotot by using webdriver, bs4 and rabbitmq, it also simulates a mouse to click to a button that is required to show a phone number.

 ## Pre-conditions:
 - Install Python 3, pip